Aloshi/EmulationStation/THEMES.md

 `<gameImageOffsetY>` - the percentage to offset the displayed game image by.
 Default is the height of the header font.

+The Fast Select box can be themed with these tags:

+`<boxBackground>` - path to a background image file. ~ and . are expanded.

+`<boxBackgroundTiled />` - if present, the background will be tiled instead of stretched.

+`<boxHorizontal>` - path to the "left" border image file.
+It will be flipped for the right border. ~ and . are expanded.

+`<boxHorizontalTiled />` - if present, the horizontal image will be tiled instead of stretched downwards.

+`<boxVertical>` - path to the "top" border image file.
+It will be flipped for the bottom border. ~ and . are expanded.

+`<boxVerticalTiled />` - if present, the vertical image will be tiled instead of stretched to the right.

+`<boxCorner>` - path to the "top left corner" image file.
+It will be flipped for the top right, bottom right, and bottom left corners. ~ and . are expanded.

 List of variables
 =================